Rhain-U/milestone-project-2/README.md

-- I used more of a BDD approach, writing small batches of code and testing to ensure it worked before complicating it too much, especially when it came to writing JavaScript.
+- I used more of a BDD approach, writing small batches of code that buildd off my user stories and tested to ensure it worked before complicating it too much, especially when it came to writing JavaScript.
 I Used JavaScript compiler to get the basic functions correct first then with the help of stack overflow, Slack, Chat GPT and Copilot I would build on them to create the functions I needed.